 - African-American Association This association is an organization of primarily African-American students whose goal is to promote academic success and cultural development among its members.
 This organization exists to empower AfricanAmerican students through the development of effective leadership skills.
 The intent of this organization is to create an environment in which the natural talents of the individuals are enhanced and the principle of "umoja" (unity) is encouraged. - American Dental Hygienists This organization is open to any student enrolled in the Dental Hygiene Program.
 Club members participate in various community service projects.
 Members provide oral health education, oral cancer screenings, and dental hygiene treatment to the public.
 Members even have the chance to attend Special Olympics where they volunteer in completing dental screenings. - Art Club This SFSC club strives to give students access to the visual arts both on campus and in the community.
 The Art Club plans artistic educational activities such as Artist Talks on campus and field trips to museums and art festivals around the state.
 Students are encouraged to show their personal artwork and get feedback from their peers during Art Club meetings.
 Opportunities for visual art volunteer work both on campus and in the community are supported. - Basketball Club The basketball club was developed to encourage leadership and promote the game of basketball while developing an environment of fair play and enjoyment. - College Democrats This is a political interest club that is active in the politics of the area, the state, and the nation. - College Republicans This is a political interest club that is active in the politics of the area, the state, and the nation. - Dental Students Association This association promotes optimum oral health within the local community, cultivates a sense of fellowship among students in dental health-related careers, and aids both Dental Assisting and Dental Hygiene students in preparation for their respective board examinations. - DeSoto Campus Ambassadors This association serves as the representative influence and voice of the students attending the SFSC DeSoto Campus with direct liaison through SGA.
-In addition to promoting educational and student social activities, this organization encourages good citizenship in the community through approved service activities. - Hardee Campus Ambassadors This association serves as the representative influence and voice of the students attending the SFSC Hardee Campus with direct liaison through the SGA.
+In addition to promoting educational and student social activities, this organization encourages good citizenship in the community through approved service activities. - Gay-Straight Alliance (GSA) This student-led club provides a safe and supportive environment for students, regardless of their sexual orientation or gender identity.
+GSA aims to support students, build community, and create change. - Hardee Campus Ambassadors This association serves as the representative influence and voice of the students attending the SFSC Hardee Campus with direct liaison through the SGA.
 In addition to promoting educational and student social activities, this organization encourages good citizenship in the community through approved service activities. - Institute for Healthcare Improvement (IHI) This interprofessional group brings students from health professions programs together through a shared interest in learning about quality improvement and improving care for patients.
 IHI exists in health care organizations, creating a forum for like-minded students and residents to interact and help each other gain skills to improve care.
 IHI provides opportunities to learn, network with peers, connect with engaged and supportive faculty, and accomplish scholarly activities such as publishing and presenting work. - Jac Pac This is a student advisory council that assists student residents of the Jacaranda Residence Facility and provides a guide for the conduct of hall affairs.
 The council promotes cooperation among all residents of the facility, strengthens the responsibilities for each person, provides opportunity for participation in the governance of a democratic community, sponsors student activities for the residents, and stimulates and develops high standards academically, socially, emotionally, and culturally.